colab-coop/bylaws/ARTICLE-3.markdown

 Non-member Collaborators may attend the council meeting (without voting participation) if agreed upon by consensus of the guiding council.

-The minutes recorded during the open session of the council meeting shall be made available to the general membership within 24 hours of the council meeting.
+The minutes recorded during the council meeting shall be made available to the general membership within 24 hours of the council meeting.

 The council shall make decisions following the same consensus process as used for membership decisions.
 All council-persons and members present at a council